Multivariate Time Series Analysis

 The course consists of weekly lectures (2 SWS) and excercise sessions (2 SWS).
 The latter focus primarily on the implementation of the covered methods in R.

 The course is worth 5 ECTS which can be earned by passing a written exam (60 minutes) at the end of the semester.
+(Students can improve their grade by doing a replication study during the semester.)

 Syllabus